johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

     I was a very fine and beautiful maiden \
     With an evil stepmother.
   commentary: |
     Bear in mind that I don't *watch* the Eurovision album; I *listen* to it.
 And if you do the same, you won't get why this song is called “Wolf Pelt” until the chorus.
-Then it's really obvious.
+Then it’s really obvious.

     This is a rock song with howling.
-It's not a very good rock song with howling, but maybe watching it, not just listening to it, is the key?
+It’s not a very good rock song with howling, but maybe watching it, not just listening to it, is the key?

 - country: "Poland"
   shortcode: "POL"